parthiv-2006/Anima/README.md

 ## 📖 About The Project

-**Evo Habit** helps users build consistency by turning habit tracking into a game.
+*Anima* helps users build consistency by turning habit tracking into a game.
 Instead of just checking boxes, users care for a virtual pet that evolves based on their real-world productivity.

 ### ✨ Key Features